 Get your baby started on the right foot with this activity jumper built to grow with them.
 As baby ages, they will learn how to bounce, crawl and walk.
 Lightweight yet sturdy construction ensures safe play.
 Adjustable height settings allow easy conversion from floor to tabletop activities.
 It is a great baby walker for small spaces.

 The Activities Jumper with lights and Melodies captivates your Baby’s interest by teaching different languages (English, Spanish & French) by singing and chanting.
 The soothing piano melodies and cheerful animal characters encourage interaction and bring a smile to the baby’s face.
 The adjustable activity bar grows with the baby from 9-36 months.

 This activity jumper is packed with fun and learning.
-Your baby will bounce, learn and play on this brightly colored mat.
+Your baby will bounce, learn and play on this brightly coloured mat.
 It’s a great way to keep your baby entertained at home or on the go!

 This Baby Einstein jumper is a perfect place for your little one to jump, jump and play!
-It has six different height positions so it can grow with Baby.
+It has six different height positions so that it can grow with Baby.

 There are 12 interactive activities, three light-up buttons, and two linkable animal spinners.
 A spinning sun and moon mirror ball with an array of lights, sounds and melodies.